Why Do You Need A Furnace Tune-Up?

 A regular check-up for your furnace isn’t always top of mind or convenient.
 However, as we approach the frostier months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

-.
-Just like all mechanical equipment, the useful life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Also, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to provide the heat, it’s important to take a look at all the various pieces to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
-Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.
+Among the leading ways to reduce furnace breakdowns and make sure it runs as it should is with yearly scheduled tune-ups on your furnace.
+Just like any mechanical equipment, the useful life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
+Plus, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
+Plus, because furnaces burn fuel to make it hot, it’s important to examine all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your family.
+Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

 Most manufacturers’ warranties necessitate yearly HVAC maintenance to remain valid, so missing your tune-ups can possibly result in losing your heating system warranty, which can be major money if your equipment does ever breakdown in the middle of a cold snap.
 Make sure you get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Stallion Heating and Air Conditioning.

 What can I do to troubleshoot my furnace before calling a tech for service?